 There is no escaping the fact that consuming fast fashion negatively impacts the environment.
 The textile industry is one of the most polluting in the world, which is why it’s so tricky when talking and writing about fashion when you also want to do as little damage to the environment as possible.
-If like me, you’re concerned about how your wardrobe might be adding to the climate crisis, then you’ll want to know what you can do to help.
+If like me you’re concerned about how your wardrobe might be adding to the climate crisis, then you’ll want to know what you can do to help.
 While I’m no Greta Thunberg, I’m aware that there are approaches to wearing and shopping for clothes to ensure we look after the environment or at least minimise our impact.

-One idea that I know is going to take off in 2020 is slow fashion.
+One idea that I know is starting to take off more is slow fashion.
 This simply means that what you buy lasts a long time.
 For example, you invest in one piece and wear it frequently instead of only wearing it once and then getting rid of it.
 To better understand what it means and how we can apply the concept to our own wardrobes, I spoke to Livia Firth, co-founder and creative director of Eco-Age, and Lauren T. Franks, stylist and founder of slow-fashion label Aardes.

 What Is Slow Fashion?